• Skip to main content

 Barbara Hall

 Spritz cookies are fun to make.
-You can fit so many on a pan so it doesn't take long to prepare and bake.
+You can fit so many on a pan, so it takes little time to prepare and bake.

 Course Cookies